databrew/set_up_dual_boot/README.md

 - Select configure and turn protection off.
 - You will again have to restart your computer.
 - Once restarted you can shrink the C Drive as much as you want.
-- Finally, go back turn "no paging file off".
-Additionally, it's recommended to also turn back on "System Protection".
+- Go back turn "no paging file off" and turn back on "System Protection".
+- Finally open Command Prompt again and type "powercfg/h on".

 ## Disable fast startup